ManuelHentschel/VSCode-R-Debugger/readme.md

 If you want to install a development version, the VS Code extension can be installed from the .vsix-files found [here](https://github.com/ManuelHentschel/VSCode-R-Debugger/actions?query=workflow%3Amain).
-To download the correct file, filter the commits by branch (develop or master), select the latest commit, and download the file `r-debugger.vsix` under the caption "Artifacts".
+To download the correct file, filter the commits by branch, select the latest commit, and download the file `r-debugger.vsix` under the caption "Artifacts".
 To install the latest development version of the required R-package from GitHub, run `devtools::install_github("ManuelHentschel/vscDebugger")`